The Area of Topas Ecolodge

-Topas Ecolodge lies within the boundaries of Hoang Lien National Park.
-The park is located in Lao Cai province and stretches south from just outside Sapa town.
-The protected area encompasses approximately 30 km2 of scenic mountainous landscape, including Vietnam’s highest peak, Mt Fansipan (3142m) and the Hoang Lien mountain range.
-The mountains are covered with temperate and sub-temperate forests.
-This forest and the surrounding vegetation are home to a variety of birds, mammals, reptiles, amphibians and insects, many of which are found only in north-west Vietnam and are of great biological significance.
+Topas Ecolodge is situated within Hoang Lien National Park in Lao Cai province, extending south from Sapa town.
+This protected area covers approximately 30 km² of stunning mountainous terrain, including Vietnam’s highest peak, Mt.
+Fansipan (3,142 m), and the Hoang Lien mountain range.
+The region is characterized by temperate and sub-temperate forests, which host a diverse array of birds, mammals, reptiles, amphibians, and insects, many of which are endemic to north-west Vietnam and hold significant biological value.

-Three hundred and forty seven bird species have been recorded in and around the nature reserve.
-The park is also home to approximately one third of Vietnam’s known amphibian species and is the highest recorded amphibian-rich habitat of any protected area in the country.
-Several amphibian species are currently known only from the site, and around 10 per cent of the park’s amphibian species are globally threatened.
-Invertebrate diversity is also very high, and many species of invertebrate discovered here have not been recorded anywhere else in the world.
+A total of 347 bird species have been recorded in and around the reserve.
+The park is home to about one-third of Vietnam’s known amphibian species, making it the most amphibian-rich habitat in the country.
+Several amphibian species are unique to this site, and approximately 10% of the park’s amphibians are globally threatened.
+Invertebrate diversity is also exceptionally high, with many species found here that have not been documented elsewhere in the world.

 The climate around Sapa